ddaniel987/telegram_crypto_notifier/README.md

 - Present more social info about a crypto, such as - show negative posts/trends
 - Send critical notifications on significant change in crypto's price
 - Utilize more networks to crawl efficiently from
+- There is code for fetching transactions and way more info from bscscan/etherscan that is not utilized in this project, I can do it on request

 ## If you feel the need to thank me
 **BTC** - bc1q8zhwxa5l6zg3amxten5rmetdkrz4sp78qzl5c4